 Story by Lauren Scott

-For a full event calendar, more information and to sign up for a free event e-newsletter, visit UCA.Colostate.edu.
-For an in-depth look behind the scenes of everything happening at the University Center for the Arts, read The Green Room digital magazine.
-Sign up for free here.
+For an in-depth look behind the scenes of everything happening at the University Center for the Arts, sign up for The Green Room digital magazine.
+Sign up for FREE at http://issuu.com/coloradostateuniversity_uca